ironhack-labs/lab-mongoose-movies/README.md

 Go back and review what you did to create the `Celebrity` model.
 You'll need to create a file for the model, and in that file, you'll need to create a schema for the model as well.

-Once you've done that, go to your `seeds.js` file in the `bin/` folder and either delete or comment out the seeds you made before for your celebrities.
+Once you've done that, go to your `seed.js` file and either delete or comment out the seeds you made before for your celebrities.
 Replace these seeds with seeds for fake movies.
 If you don't delete/comment what you had before, when you run the seeds file with the `node` command in the terminal, it will create duplicates of all your celebrities.

 Afterward, check the database with the MongoDB Compass to confirm that your data was saved.